 As the property became too expensive to retain as a residence, the Huddlestons who owned Barberstown Castle in the 1900s sold it to Mrs. Norah Devlin who converted it into a hotel in 1971.

-Proprietor Ken.
-Healy who lives on the property has renovated it from a 10 bedroom guesthouse with three bathrooms to a 55 bedroom Failte Ireland approved 4 Star Hotel and a member of Ireland's Blue Book of Country House Hotels & Restaurants.
+Eric Clapton purchased the property in 1979 and sold the Castle in 1987.
+This beautiful historic house has since been transformed from a 10 bedroom property with three bathrooms to a 55 bedroom Failte Ireland approved 4 Star Hotel and a member of Ireland's Blue Book of Country House Hotels & Restaurants.

 Look out for the names of all the owners of Barberstown Castle painted on the bedrooms doors of the hotel!